Exclusive Discount on Checkout Save More with our Exclusive Discount on Checkout

 Protect yourself from scammers posing as course providers, and ensure legitimacy by checking with OSHA-approved trainers or OTI Education Centers.

-For more detailed information on the OSHA certification process, check out our OSHA 10 & 30-Hour Guide.
+For more detailed information on the OSHA training process, check out our OSHA 10 & 30-Hour Guide.

 It demonstrates your understanding, but it doesn’t fulfill OSHA’s HAZWOPER requirement.
 For students taking Maritime courses, course cards expire after five years, with replacements based on this period.
 OSHA cards never expire federally, meaning they hold lasting value.